Ulli-H/data-ber-08-20/Labs/module-1_labs/02_git/01_lab-resolving-git-conflicts/your-code/about-me.md

-# Who am I : Ulrike Anklam
+# Who am I : I am Ulrike Anklam

 * Where are you from?
 Wiesbaden but originally from the North East of Germany, a small town called Strasburg
 * What do you do?
 I've been working as a country manager at a livestreaming platform for equestrian sports